Academy for New European Political Economics e.V. Mission Statement

 Like after 1929ff, after 2008ff the search for a new and better (monetary) theory of capitalism has been intensified and entered public consciousness.
 Heterodox – including post keynesian – approaches are receiving renewed attention, but a coherent new integrative paradigm is still lacking.
 Such a paradigm will eventually emerge.
 The Academy for New European Political Economics aims at contributing to this process through independent conceptual work and active engagement in public and academic discourse.

-From our perspective, three essential core elements for a new paradigm are emerging and need to be brought together: (1) the historically specific legal institutional foundations of credit and the financial system in roman (private and public) law, i.e. property&contract law and taxation, as conceptualized in the emerging fields of legal institutionalism and the legal theory of finance, including the insights that assets and debt are legally constructed and market volatility results from nominally variable property rights (“free prices”) and nominally fixed contracts (“pacta sunt servanda”); (2) monetary (nominal) economics based on business accounting (as used in Modern Monetary Theory and Stock Flow Consistent Modelling), coherent micro-macro integration by way of accounting identities and mechanics of balances and the bipartite division of monetary theory into stocks&flows of (a) means of payment and (b) net financial assets (as developed by german economist Wolfgang Stützel).
+From our perspective, four essential core elements for a new paradigm are emerging and need to be brought together: (1) the historically specific legal institutional foundations of credit and the financial system in roman (private and public) law, i.e. property&contract law and taxation, as conceptualized in the emerging fields of legal institutionalism and the legal theory of finance, including the insights that assets and debt are legally constructed and market volatility results from nominally variable property rights (“free prices”) and nominally fixed contracts (“pacta sunt servanda”); (2) monetary (nominal) economics based on business accounting (as used in Modern Monetary Theory and Stock Flow Consistent Modelling), coherent micro-macro integration by way of accounting identities and mechanics of balances and the bipartite division of monetary theory into stocks&flows of (a) means of payment and (b) net financial assets (as developed by german economist Wolfgang Stützel).
 (3) Stützels insight that the Walrasian assumption leading to the neutrality of money is simply “lockstep” of revenues and expenditures: if all economic units spend exactly as much as they earn during a period, their net financial assets (means of payment + financial assets minus financial liabilities) will remain unchanged, and any kind of “money” (in the sense of net financial assets, including means of payment) will remain neutral.
 In addition, (4) standard insights from comparative legal and economic anthropology and -history have to be added to be able to identify the conflicting relationship between modern formal legal institutions and traditional reciprocity, a field of tension within which neopatrimonialism, clientelism and informal practices reside: understanding this tension is directly relevant for development and transition economies, including some EU and even Eurozone countries.